Sergio Leone: 1960s

-In the mid-1960s, historical epics fell out of favor with audiences, but Leone had shifted his attention to a subgenre which came to be known as the "Spaghetti Western", owing its origin to the American Western.
+In the mid-1960s, historical epics fell out of favor with audiences, but Leone had shifted his attention to a subgenre which came to be known as the "spaghetti Western", owing its origin to the American Western.
 His film A Fistful of Dollars (Per un pugno di dollari, 1964) was based upon Akira Kurosawa's Edo-era samurai adventure Yojimbo (1961).
-Leone's film elicited a legal challenge from the Japanese director, though Kurosawa's film was in turn probably based on the 1929 Dashiell Hammett novel, Red Harvest.
+Leone's film elicited a legal challenge from the Japanese director, though Kurosawa's film was, in turn, probably based on the 1929 Dashiell Hammett novel, Red Harvest.
 A Fistful of Dollars is also notable for establishing Clint Eastwood as a star.
-Until that time Eastwood had been an American television actor with few credited film roles.
+Until that time, Eastwood had been an American television actor with few credited film roles.

 The look of A Fistful of Dollars was established by its Spanish locations, which presented a violent and morally complex vision of the American Old West.
-The film paid tribute to traditional American western films, but significantly departed from them in storyline, plot, characterization and mood.
-Leone gains credit for one great breakthrough in the western genre still followed today: in traditional western films, many heroes and villains looked alike as if they had just stepped out of a fashion magazine, with clearly drawn moral opposites, even down to the hero wearing a white hat and the villain wearing a black hat (except for the most successful of the 'traditional western cowboys' – Hopalong Cassidy, who wore a black outfit upon a pale horse).
-Leone's characters were, in contrast, more 'realistic' and complex: usually 'lone wolves' in their behavior; they rarely shaved, looked dirty and sweated profusely, and there was a strong suggestion of criminal behavior.
+The film paid tribute to traditional American Western films, but significantly departed from them in storyline, plot, characterization, and mood.
+Leone gains credit for one great breakthrough in the Western genre still followed today; in traditional Western films, many heroes and villains looked alike as if they had just stepped out of a fashion magazine, with clearly drawn moral opposites, even down to the hero wearing a white hat and the villain wearing a black hat (except for the most successful of the "traditional western cowboys" – Hopalong Cassidy, who wore a black outfit upon a pale horse).
+Leone's characters were, in contrast, more "realistic" and complex: usually lone wolves in their behavior; they rarely shaved, looked dirty, and sweated profusely, with a strong suggestion of criminal behavior.
 The characters were also morally ambiguous by appearing generously compassionate, or nakedly and brutally self-serving, as the situation demanded.
 Relationships revolved around power and retributions were emotion-driven rather than conscience-driven.
 Some critics have noted the irony of an Italian director who could not speak English, and had never even visited the United States, let alone the American Old West, almost single-handedly redefining the typical vision of the American cowboy.
 According to Christopher Frayling's book Something to do with Death, Leone knew a great deal about the American Old West.
 It fascinated him as a child, which carried into his adulthood and his films.